psmteja/Adaptive_Agentic_AI_PDE/README.md

-## Physics Foundation Models – Local Testing Guide
+## Physics Foundation Models – Agentic AI Framework

-This document is a quick practical guide to installing and testing a few physics / PDE foundation models locally.
+This document is a practical guide for testing Agentic AI on PDE Foundational Models

 ## Models Covered